Somatic Therapeutic Yoga Training

 Would I be able to get insured to teach Somatics after the course?

-I still have questions, can I speak to someone about the courses?
+I still have questions, can I speak to someone about the training?

 HAVE ADDITIONAL QUESTIONS?